 What’s New for 2021?

 The Challenger lineup received several minor updates for 2021.
-For example, Dodge now offers memory features for models with adjustable steering columns, driver’s seats, and side-view mirrors, as well as for radio presets.
+For example, Dodge now offers memory features for models with adjustable steering columns, driver’s seats, side-view mirrors, and radio preset.

 A new set of 20-inch wheels is optional on the all-wheel-drive SXT and standard on the all-wheel-drive GT.
 And buyers of the R/T Scat Pack can now add the SRT brand to their Brembo brake calipers.